Call Today! Free Immediate Response 818-781-1570

 In these cases, it may be difficult or impossible to challenge the legitimate basis for the search warrant in a suppression motion, as that basis remains unknown to the defendant.
 With a sealed warrant, the first step is typically to make a motion to unseal the warrant affidavit.

-While these motions are typically granted, the judge does have authority to leave the warrant sealed, thereby preventing any meaningful challenge to the warrant.
+While these motions are typically granted, the judge does have the authority to leave the warrant sealed, thereby preventing any meaningful challenge to the warrant.

 Motion to Suppress

 Search warrants are very frequently the subject of motions to suppress pursuant to California Penal Code § 1538.5.
 As stated above, a search warrant must be supported by probable cause.
+Suppose a judge later determines that the original warrant should not have been authorized because it was insufficiently supported by evidence.

-If a judge later determines that the original warrant should not have been authorized, because it was insufficiently supported by evidence, that judge can suppress, meaning to exclude from the criminal case, any evidence obtained during the execution of the search warrant.
+In that case, that judge can suppress, meaning to exclude from the criminal case, any evidence obtained during the execution of the search warrant.

 Certain exceptions to this suppression rule, such as good faith by law enforcement, also apply.
 If you or a loved one has been the subject of a search warrant, you should consult with your criminal defense attorney about the process of challenging the warrant and seeking suppression of evidence.